 You can store recordings of calls with a client here.
 More detail coming soon!

-Critical: Use this to designate notes that must be seen every time you or someone on your team views a client's profile.
-Critical notes will appear in a pop-up window every time you access this client’s record, as well as display with a red triangle notification in the Current Notes field.
+Critical: Use this to designate notes that must be seen every time you or someone on your team views a consumer's profile.
+Critical notes will appear in a pop-up window every time you access this record, as well as display with a red triangle notification in the Notes field.
 You can use this field to remind yourself how a client likes to be addressed or contacted - including things not to say or do when contacting this client.

 Have a note that's no longer critical?
 Click the red triangle notification to remove the "Critical" designation.
 This will create a date and time stamp at the bottom of the note that looks like this: *Was marked as no longer critical by User Name (id:#) at date.
+You can't make a note critical again, so only do this if you're sure.
+If you do this by accident, you'll have to create a new note and mark it as critical.

 Confidential: Use this to make sure a note is visible only to you.
-For example, if you have team members or admins who also access client profiles, you can use the Confidential feature to keep a note from displaying for them.
+For example, if you have team members or admins who also access consumer profiles, you can use the Confidential feature to keep a note from displaying for them.

-Suspend a task: Click the "+" to expand the task.
-Click the "Suspend" box.
+Suspend a task: Click the Suspend box.